 - Covalent bonds can form between atoms of the same elements (i.e. H2).
 However, ionic bonds cannot do this.

-- Covalent bonds are formed between two non-metals, whereas ionic bonds are formed between a metal and non-metal.
+- Covalent bonds are formed between two non-metals, whereas ionic bonds are formed between a metal and a non-metal.

 - At room temperature, covalently bonded molecules are in the vast majority of cases liquids or gases, whereas ionic compounds are solid.